-We use spacing blocks to create space between each text element, which helps us avoid the creation of custom classes.
+We use spacing blocks or wrappers to create space between each text element, which helps us avoid the creation of custom classes.

 Our Typography strategy encourages that we use few or no custom classes on our typography elements.
 We want to avoid creating new custom classes specifically for spacing typography elements.

 Instead, we can pair our global typography strategy with our global spacing strategy to create text content layouts without custom classes.